intel/Edge-optimized-models/MobileNet 5-Class detection/README.md

 4. Motorbike
 5. Person

-Utilizes an optimized version of MobileNet [1] topology and [SSD](https://github.com/weiliu89/caffe/tree/ssd) [2] topology to achieve high throughput.
+Utilizes an optimized version of MobileNet [1] topology and [SSD](https://github.com/weiliu89/caffe/tree/ssd) [2] topology to achieve high throughput.This topology is optimized to yield high performance on Intel&reg; CPU, GPU and Neural Compute Stick hardware platforms.

 ## Input
 Blob with RGB image of 224x224 pixels resolution in format [B,C,H,W] format where B - batch size, C - number of color channels, H - image height fixed at 224 pixels and W - image width fixed at 224 pixels.